 Product before price

-For those that don't understand how we arrived at our retail price of $349, or just think we are foolish, greedy, or just crazy, here is some more background to help clarify how we got here.
+For those that don't understand how we arrived at our retail price, or think we are foolish, greedy, or just crazy, here is some more info to help clarify how we got here.

 For starters, we did not set out to make a clock at a certain price point.

 We set out to make a clock that was beautifully made out of metal and wood and glass and held together with screws (instead of plastic held together with glue,) built by hand (instead of robots,) using the longest lasting off the shelf parts available with a tested, proven track record (instead of absorbing very high tooling costs to make parts that may lower cost, but whose durability would be unknown) and made in small quantities (thousands, not millions).

 We set out to make exactly what we wanted, not what the market wanted.

 We didn’t start out saying “hey, let’s make a really expensive clock.”
 We started out with open minds, and with a very clear set of objectives for what we wanted to make: something that looked and sounded and felt beautiful, that did a few things really well, minus the needless bells and whistles, that would outlast other clocks, and maybe even outlast its owners.

 Of course, taking an uncompromising approach to building something inevitably adds to the bottom line.
 There are no shortcuts.
 In our current culture of Amazon-Walmart-driven low cost and high convenience, the approach we took was certainly counterintuitive.
 Most of us are accustomed to clicking a button and having something cheap arrive at our door very quickly.
 Unfortunately, much of that stuff is poorly made and quickly ends up in the landfill.
 Furthermore, this cheap/quick stuff no longer feels special.
 It's taken for granted.

 We didn't want to be part of that problem.